perryflynn/minimon/README.md

 Append a alias name to a check separated by a semicolon:
 --icmp "8.8.8.8;google"

+--max-checks n     Only test n times exit 0 = all ok; exit 1 = partially ok; exit 2 = all failed

 --no-redirect      Do not follow HTTP redirects --invalid-tls      Ignore invalid TLS certificates